 Working with the Department of Drug and Alcohol Programs, DOH developed and adopted guidelines for six medical specialties on the safe and effective use of opioids in the treatment of pain.
 These six specialties are: emergency departments, chronic non-cancer pain, dentists, geriatric, obstetrics and gynecology and pharmacists.

 The Pennsylvania Medical Society, the Hospital and Health System Association, the Pharmacists Association and the other specialty societies have developed a continuing education series that is available online.
-All of the modules are free on the PA Medical Society website through June 30, 2017.
+The modules are available on the PA Medical Society website.